We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete

 - Mini-ITX – 6.7 x 6.7 inches

-For this PC gaming build, we recommend that you stick with either the Micro-ATX or the Mini-ITX.
+For this PC gaming build, I recommend that you stick with either the Micro-ATX or the Mini-ITX.

 Micro-ATX motherboards are the cheapest.
-They have ample expansion capability and at the same time offer you a great value.
+They have ample expansion capability and, at the same time, offer you great value.

-Mini ITX motherboard, on the other hand, are great or a mini PC build.
+Mini ITX motherboards, on the other hand, are great for a mini PC build.
 If you are an enthusiast and want to build a compact mini PC for gaming that you can perhaps carry around as well, then this is something you can look into.

-Mini ITX motherboards are generally more expensive due to their compact form factor and they only offer a single PCIe x16 expansion slot.
-Hence if you want to add a number of PCIe components to your PC, this may not be the right form factor to go for.
+Mini ITX motherboards are generally more expensive due to their compact form factor, and they only offer a single PCIe x16 expansion slot.
+Hence if you want to add several PCIe components to your PC, this may not be the right form factor to go for.

 Also Read: 10 Things that Can be Plugged in PCIe Slot